ilopezfr/digit-classifier-app/README.md

 ```bash
 python model/train.py
 ```
+This will create a model file `model.h5` in the folder `\model`.
+Now we are ready to serve the model via Flask.

 ## Start the server application and predict on a new image.
 Flask allows you to serve an image of a handwritten digit with the server and get a prediction.
 It currently accepts images with the extensions 'png', 'jpg' and 'jpeg'.

 Before starting the server, make sure have a `model.h5` file saved in the `/model` folder.

+In the code below, I provide a REST endpoint that supprts GET and POST requests.

 ```bash
 $ python app.py
 * Serving Flask app "app" (lazy loading)